davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 ## Caching
 [caching]: #caching

-Standard library artifacts built by build-std will not be shared between crates or workspaces, as they only exist in Cargo's target directory for a specific crate or workspace ([?][rationale-caching]).
+Standard library artifacts built by build-std will be reused equivalently to today's crates/dependencies that are built within a shared target directory.
+By default, this limits sharing to a single workspace ([?][rationale-caching]).

 *See the following sections for rationale/alternatives:*